Mohamed-Khodary/GP-26-CU/README.md

 # GP-26-CU
-This is a repository for a graduation project at CU 2026 under Brightskies Inc supervision
+This is a repository for a graduation project at CU faculty of engineering EPE2026